[3.9] Zombies/SRS Occultist - HC SSF focused guide

 - Elemental Weakness.
 A curse reducing elemental resistances, that one is rather straightforward.
 I apply it together with Enfeeble by using Curse on Hit Support + Arc.

 This is the final tree for the Chaos Inoculation version.
-CI is gated by adequate ES gear.
+CI is gated by adequate Energy Shield gear.
 You need to get/craft it first.
 You're likely to have a bad experience if you try to level up aiming straightforwardly for this tree and ignore life nodes/gear.
 If you're not sure how to get there, please check the Leveling section.

-The order of Ascendancy passive skills for the CI version:
+The order of Ascendancy passive skills: